jnozzi/cocoadev.com/markdown/HowToWriteDesignatedInitializerMethods.md

 ----

-I always wondered, but do you need     [super init] for direct subclasses of General/NSObject ?
+I always wondered, but do you need     [super init] for direct subclasses of NSObject ?

-*Technically it is not necessary because General/NSObject's     init method simply returns     self - it does nothing more.
+*Technically it is not necessary because NSObject's     init method simply returns     self - it does nothing more.
 However, it is definitely good practice to do it all the time and it doesn't hurt anything.*